abhinavmeda/abhinavmeda.github.io/index.md

 On a non-work-related note, I enjoy reading, making music, and taking long walks.

-If you have any intriguing opportunities, please contact me on one of the platforms above or view my resume.
+If you have any intriguing opportunities, please contact me at one of the platforms above or view my resume.